elastic/connectors/docs/sync-rules/GITHUB.md

 ]
 ```

 **NOTE**: All documents pulled by a given rule are indexed regardless of whether the document has already been indexed by the previous rule.
-In such cases, document duplication won't happen but the count of indexed documents will be different in the logs.
+In such cases, document duplication will happen, but the count of indexed documents will be different in the logs.
 The correct count of documents can be referred from the ElasticSearch index.

 #### Advanced rules for overlapping